chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/README.md

 ## Introduction

-In the rapidly evolving landscape of cryptography, ensuring the security of random number generation is paramount.
-With the advent of quantum computers, traditional random bit generators face new challenges.
+In the rapidly evolving landscape of both cybersecurity and cryptography, ensuring the security of digital data and encryption methods is paramount.
+With the advent of quantum computers, traditional encryption key generators face new challenges.
 This work delves into the evaluation of various random bit generators, emphasizing their security and applicability in the age of quantum computing.

 ## Investigating Random Bit Generators